-The Bank's equity risk comes from both proprietary and securities trading.
+- Increased volatility in the equity markets.
+The Bank's equity risk comes from both proprietary and securities trading for a third party.
 Elevated uncertainty in the financial markets could lead to increased volatility in the equity markets.
-This could lead to a devaluation of equities and investment funds held by the Bank and have an adverse effect on the Bank's business, financial condition and results of operations.
+This could lead to a devaluation of equities and investment funds held by the Bank and have an adverse effect on the Bank's business, financial condition and results of operations. - A major portion of the Bank's assets and liabilities are interest-related.
 The Bank's interest rate risk arises from the impact of interest rate changes on the Bank's assets and liabilities, since a major portion of the Bank's assets and liabilities are interest-related in one manner or another.
-The Bank's limited access to debt markets could have a negative effect on the Bank's revenues as it may be unable to correct interest rate imbalances between assets and liabilities, based on the timing of interest rate reset or maturity.
-For example, risks can arise if there are fixed and variable interest rate items in the same maturity bracket; this may lead to open interest rate positions on the assets or liabilities side.
+The Bank's limited access to capital markets could have a negative effect on the Bank's revenues as it may be unable to correct interest rate imbalances between assets and liabilities, based on the timing of interest rate reset or maturity.
+For example risks can arise if there are fixed and variable interest rate items in the same maturity bracket; this may lead to open interest rate positions on the assets or liabilities side.
 This could then affect the Bank's profitability.
-The Bank may also be limited in its ability to adjust interest rates applied to customers due to competitive pressures.
+The Bank may also be limited in its ability to adjust interest rates applied to customers due to competitive pressures. - Increased volatility in the foreign exchange markets.
 The Bank's foreign exchange risk arises from exposure to unanticipated changes in the exchange rate between currencies and limitations to mitigate the foreign exchange risk due to capital controls.
 Increased volatility in the foreign exchange markets could have an adverse effect on the Bank's business, financial condition and results of operations.

-The Bank follows Rules No. 950/2010 on Foreign Exchange Balances, as set by the Central Bank (the "Rules on Foreign Exchange Balances stipulate that an institution's foreign exchange balance (whether long or short) must always be within 15 per cent. of the Bank's capital base, in each currency and for all currencies combined.
+The Bank follows Rules No. 950/2010 on Foreign Exchange Balances, as set by the Central Bank (the "Rules on Foreign Exchange Balances").
+The Rules on Foreign Exchange Balances stipulate that an institution's foreign exchange balance (whether long or short) must always be within 15 per cent. of its capital base, in each currency and for all currencies combined.

-Uncertainty regarding currency denomination in the Bank's loan portfolio has not been fully resolved in the period from 30 June 2013 to 31 December 2013.
-As explained in "Description of the Bank - Litigation", there is litigation pending concerning these currency denominations that the Icelandic courts have not passed judgment on yet.
+Uncertainty regarding currency denomination in the Bank's loan portfolio in 2014 has not been fully resolved.
+As explained in the section "Description of the Bank - Litigation", there is litigation pending concerning these currency denominations that the Icelandic courts have not passed judgment on yet.